 2. The Bible cannot be properly understood unless it is viewed within a covenantal frame.

 The whole storyline of the Bible is how man's covenant relationship with God was ruined and restored.
-Understanding Scripture covenantally informs us how all the pieces fit together.
+Understanding Scripture covenantally inform us how all the pieces fit together.
 The Bible is a unity, not a scrapbook of interesting bits and pieces.
-We will never understand, and therefore never exegete Scripture properly, until we see its covenantal framework.
+We will never understand, and therefore never exegete Scripture properly until we see its covenantal framework.